 This then is why conservatives and liberals are dangerous to civilization: conservatives don’t understand liberty, the one and the same they advance, and liberals don’t understand the swelling state, the very thing they promote.
 Liberty cannot tolerate the furtherance of positive values by government, it doesn’t work that way.
 Moreover, on the other side, the state doesn’t fundamentally respond to directly helping victims.
 Through its own growth, it creates more victims.
 The state has its own agenda.
 Both sides offer the illusion of a great struggle between Right and Left, when in fact they’re both pro-government factions fighting over the mess they have made.

 "The public weal transcends the interest of the individual."
 Adolph Hitler.
 The appearance of Marxist ideology in particular was a historical tsunami that is breathtaking in its total human impact.
 It led to the dekamegamurders by Marxist regimes in the Soviet Union and China, and more circuitously, it contributed to the one committed by the Nazi regime in Germany.
 Hitler read Marx in 1913, and although he detested Marxist socialism, his National Socialism substituted races for classes in its ideology of a dialectical struggle toward utopia, which is why some historians consider the two ideologies “fraternal twins.”
 Quoted from, Better Angels.

 See, Talking to Strangers, Good Strategy, Bad Strategy, The Evolution of Everything, The Upside of Irattionality and Loserthink.

-See The Revolt Against Reason, Reason and Religion, Reason and Myth and Reason and Skepticism.
+See also, The Revolt Against Reason, Reason and Religion, Reason and Myth and Reason and Skepticism.

 “A creative man is motivated by the desire to achieve, not by the desire to beat others.” – Ayn Rand